kockahonza/PINSoftware/docs/doc.md

 at this point is not in <code>DataAnalyser.ys</code> yet) and does some processing on it.
 It may add new values to <code>DataAnalyser.processed</code> and <code>DataAnalyser.averaged\_processed\_ys</code>
 if new values were found through <code>DataAnalyser.actual\_append</code>.
-If the data does not add up a warning is printed.
+If the data does not add up it is added to irregular data.
 I won't describe the logic here as it is described in the manual and also it may still be best to look through the code.